gunathilaka-dot/LinkedIn-clone/README.md

 # LinkedIn-clone
- Clone the Lined in News Feed
+ Clone the LinkedIn News Feed using pure html and css